HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 We can classify TD control methods according to whether they deal with this complication by using an on-policy or off-policy approach:

 * Sarsa is an on-policy method.
 * Q-learning is an off-policy method.
-Expected Sarsa is also an off-policy method as presented here.
+* Expected Sarsa is an off-policy method as presented here.

 ## Introduction to Temporal Difference Learning